fossfreedom/coverart-browser/README.md

  - thanks to Luqman Aden <laden@uwaterloo.ca> for the coverart-search plugin which our cover-search pane is based upon
  - thanks to Canonical for the Star widget which the ratings capabilities use
  - our Translators: Launchpad Translation team, jrbastien (fr_CA), asermax (es), mateuswetah (pt_BR), jrbastien & lannic (fr.po)
- - Button Icons - jrbastien for the new iconset
+ - Button Icons - jrbastien for the three toolbar icon-sets (standard, light & dark)

  Licenses: